Luisa Tetrazzini: Career

-Later Years
+Later years

 After World War I, Tetrazzini largely abandoned the opera stage for the concert platform.
 She wrote a memoir, My Life of Song, in 1921 and a treatise, How to Sing, in 1923.
 In 1932, when she was retiring, she was filmed listening to a recording of Caruso's rendition of "M'appari, tutt'amor," and began to sing along with the record showing that her voice still had plenty of power (this video can be seen from the link below under the External Links section).
 She taught voice after retirement in 1934 and named Lina Pagliughi her successor.
-Tetrazzini’s recordings range from 1904-1920.
-Tetrazzini became a worldwide name and was “glorified even in food, as in Turkey tetrazzini.”
+Tetrazzini's recordings range from 1904 to 1920.
+Tetrazzini became a worldwide name and was "glorified even in food, as in the dish Turkey Tetrazzini."

-Tetrazzini’s thirty-two year career accrued her enormous wealth.
+Tetrazzini's thirty-two year career accrued her enormous wealth.
 Critics described her as singing with youthful abandon, while noting her solid vocal technique.
 Her emotional interpretation of roles catapulted her to fame and led to comparisons with Patti, Lind, and Melba.
 Some of her most well-known roles included: Rosina (Il Barbiere di Seviglia), Violetta (La Traviata), and Gilda (Rigoletto).
 She sang her favorite role, Lucia, over 100 times.

 She was married three times and had many passionate affairs during her life.
 She was the aunt and mentor of the actress Marisa Vernati.
 Tetrazzini was plagued by legal battles with her third husband, which substantially affected her finances towards the end of her life.
 She generously gave away the money and belongings that she possessed but remained cheerful and lovable despite her reduced circumstances.
 She would often say, "I am old, I am fat, but I am still Tetrazzini."
 Tetrazzini left little behind when she died in Milan on 28 April 1940.
 Her funeral was honored with a Requiem Mass at the church in Via Casoretto and was attended by close family and friends.
-She was buried in a mausoleum, of her choosing, with an epitaph from Lucia di Lammermoor: “Alfin son tua.”
+She was buried in a mausoleum, of her choosing, with an epitaph from Lucia di Lammermoor: "Alfin son tua."
 (At last I am yours).